 - Early Decision application submission deadline — December 1

-- Early Action application submission deadline – December 15
+- Early Action I application submission deadline – January 1

 - Early Action II application submission deadline – February 15